Bridgestars-Technologies-AB/bridgestars-web/README.md

 The new website is automatically pushed to theolundqvist/bridgestars-helper-repo on a push to main.
-This notifies vercel that creates a new build and publishes the site to https://bridgestars-helper-repo.vercel.app
+This notifies vercel that then creates a new build and publishes the site to https://bridgestars-helper-repo.vercel.app